mr-saoirse/funkyprompt/README.md

 So how is it that types solve all our problems.

 1. Objects are the way to encapsulate metadata, fields and functions.
 It has been like this in software engineering for some time now.
 Turns out, function calling which is a big part of agentic/rag can benefit from organize functions into types
-2. functions have doc-strings - doc-strigns are prompts
+2. functions have doc-strings - doc-strings are prompts
 3. Types can have schema or fields so that when reading data from databases we can augment them with metadata e.g. pydantic field annotations.
 Annotations are prompts.
 4. Types can have additional config or metadata.
 Metadata are prompts.
 5. Types can be persisted to different databases; key-value, vector, graph, SQL and these different stores can all be queried via natural language.
 Thus types abstract the underlying data store.